FAQ (Frequently Anticipated Questions)

 What are the rules for the Psalm GABC box just below the clef box?

 This is just the GABC for each verse of the psalm.
 The first line is the mediant, and the second line is the termination.
 The neumes that belong over accented syllables are prefixed by an apostrophe and the dominant is marked as a punctum cavum, with an r.
+(This does not affect the punctum cavum needed for extra syllables, which may or may not have an attached syllable in the first verse of the GABC.)
 You can store custom tones by using the "Create new tone" button, and they will be stored locally, and thus persist across sessions, but will only be available on your current computer.

 How does the format verses part work?